-Animators create or design graphics, motion pictures, commercials, online advertisements, films, video games.
+In the career as animator, candidates create or design graphics, motion pictures, commercials, online advertisements, films, video games.
 They create, edit animations and visual effects as per the director’s or clients’ requirements.
 Animators design animations and graphics for television, video games, internet marketing, online advertising, website development, and more

 Que.
 What kind of education is required to be an animator?Ans.